Some artwork I did in 2016 for the MINDFIRE novel.

 A long high-pitched shrill sounded at one of the consoles towards the front of the cabin.
 She looked up at the viewscreen and saw that Earth was dangerously close.
 It filled most of the screen and the ship did not appear to be slowing.

 “Is this thing on autopilot?
-Doesn’t it have any emergency procedures?” she said aloud.
+Doesn’t it have any emergency procedures?” she uttered.

 “Corpswake Garima Jintayos identified,” a computerized voice responded.
 “Do you wish to invoke emergency landing protocols?”